Notebook computer: History

 By this point, however, laptops were gaining hardware features faster than the industry could miniaturize their parts, leading to very heavy laptops—some upwards of 20 lb.
 In October 1988, NEC released the UltraLite, the first notebook-sized clamshell laptop compatible with the IBM PC.
 The term notebook was promptly revived by journalists to describe the new class of laptop that the UltraLite had invented.
 Competitors soon came out with competing models, and while initial entries like the UltraLite made concessions in terms of data storage compatibility, (Note: For example, the UltraLite as shipped supported only proprietary solid-state RAM and ROM cartridges to exchange data, as opposed to the standard (for the time) floppy disk.)
 Compaq's LTE line of notebooks in 1989 was the first to have full feature parity with the heaviest laptops of the time and jumpstarted the industry for these new notebooks, with scores of other manufacturers announcing their own notebooks.
-Toshiba in 1989 released the DynaBook in Japan, the "world's first A4 binder size" notebook computer.
+(Note: The LTE was prefigured by Toshiba's "book-sized" DynaBook J-3100 in July 1989, which was a smash hit in Japan and similarly featured a 3.5-inch floppy drive.
+However, its footprint was larger than the LTE by over an inch in both dimensions; it also lacked the option for a hard drive.)

 In direct response to Compaq, both Apple and IBM, top players in the computer industry, made their hotly anticipated entries in the notebook market in 1991 and 1992, respectively, with the PowerBook and the PS/2 Note (a predecessor to the ThinkPad).
-Under the aegis of the Industrial Technology Research Institute, dozens of Taiwanese computer manufacturers formed a consortium to mass manufacture notebook computers starting in 1991.
+Under the aegis of the Industrial Technology Research Institute, dozens of Taiwanese computer manufacturers formed a consortium to mass-produce notebook computers starting in 1991.
 These Taiwanese notebook computers soon flooded the West, bringing the cost of notebooks down on the low end of the market.